 Every inch of England falls within a Church of England parish.
-Each parish has a parish priest (who may have the title Vicar, Rector, or Priest-in-Charge), who is responsible for ensuring that worship and prayer takes place for and on behalf of the people who live in the parish.
+Each parish has a parish priest (who may have the title Vicar, Rector, or Priest-in-Charge), who is responsible for ensuring that worship and prayer take place for and on behalf of the people who live in the parish.

 The Diocese covers 277 square miles of Greater London north of the Thames from Staines in the west to the Isle of Dogs in the east and as far north as Enfield.
-There are 479 churches, a similar number of clergy and 140 people currently in training for the ordained ministry.
+There are 479 churches, a similar number of clergy and 140 people currently training for the ordained ministry.